karthikramx/GenAI-LLM-QnA/README.md

-I followed this project from : https://zerotomastery.io/courses/learn-langchain-pinecone/ Merely following the project wont help, as langchain is updating frequently, You should be able to use the requirements specific versions to run this application, and the api keys too (obviously)
+I followed this project from : https://zerotomastery.io/courses/learn-langchain-pinecone/ Merely following the project wont help, as langchain is updating frequently, You should be able to use the requirements specific versions to run this application, and have your own api keys too (obviously)